Updated July 2020.

 Within every company’s database there are certain high-value leads that enormously outweigh the collective value of lesser-known, smaller accounts.

-By targeting only those high-end accounts, marketers forgo cold calls, mass emails and impersonal messaging.
-Everything is, in essence, hyper-specific and completely calculated to the few accounts at hand.
+By targeting only those high-end accounts, marketers forgo cold calls, direct mail and impersonal messaging.
+Everything is, in essence, hyper-specific and completely calculated to nurture profitable long-term relationships with the few accounts identified as the most valuable.

-Onboarding three large clients in 2018 for a total revenue of $6 million, for instance, is thus considered more efficient than onboarding 15 smaller clients for the same dollar amount.
+Onboarding three large clients for a total revenue of $6 million, for instance, is thus considered more efficient than onboarding 15 smaller clients for the same dollar amount.

 Personalization in content

-Once specific accounts are targeted, the next step is to personalize campaigns to perfectly suit the stakeholders who may be involved on the client side at each stage of the funnel.
+Once specific accounts are identified, the next step is to personalize account-based advertising campaigns to perfectly suit the target audience (typically stakeholders like the CMO, marketing manager and sales team), who may be involved on the client side at each stage of the funnel.